 Founded in 1998 and subsequently declared illegal.
 The CDP remained banned, and the government continued to monitor, detain, and imprison current and former CDP members.
-It is unclear whether the party itself is still active in China.
 [2e] (Sections 2b and 3)

 The China Progressive Alliance (CPA) (Zhonghua jinbu tongmeng)

 Founded in mid-1991 by supporters of 1989 democracy movement.
 Members met in May 2001 and agreed 11-point manifesto - committed to fighting dictatorship, but also working with progressive elements of the CCP.
 [6c] (p3)